First Muslim conquest of Jerusalem: Surrender

+Year (636, 637, 638?)

 The date of the surrender of Jerusalem is debatable.
 Primary sources, such as chronicles from centuries closer or further removed from the time of the events, offer the year 638, for instance Theophilus of Edessa (695–785); or 636, 636/37, and 637.
 Academic secondary sources tend to prefer 638.
-Encyclopaedia Britannica is mentioning both options in different articles.
+Encyclopaedia Britannica mentions both 637 and 638 in different articles.

+Events

+According to some sources, Caliph Umar personally led the hostilities.
 In early April 637, Umar arrived in Palestine and went first to Jabiya, where he was received by Abu Ubaidah, Khalid, and Yazid, who had travelled with an escort to receive him.
 Amr was left as commander of the besieging Muslim army.

-Upon Umar's arrival in Jerusalem, a pact known as the Umariyya Covenant was composed.
-It surrendered the city and gave guarantees of civil and religious liberty to Christians in exchange for jizya.
-It was signed by caliph Umar on behalf of the Muslims, and witnessed by Khalid, Amr, Abd al-Rahman ibn Awf, and Mu'awiya.
+Upon Umar's arrival in Jerusalem, a pact was composed, known as the Umar's Assurance or the Umariyya Covenant.
+It surrendered the city and gave guarantees of civil and religious liberty to Christians and Jews in exchange for the payment of jizya tax.
+It was signed by Caliph Umar on behalf of the Muslims, and witnessed by Khalid, Amr, Abd al-Rahman ibn Awf, and Mu'awiya.
 Depending on the sources, in either 637 or in 638, Jerusalem was officially surrendered to the caliph.

-For the first time, after almost 500 years of oppressive Roman rule, Jews were once again allowed to live inside Jerusalem.
+For the Jewish community this marked the end of nearly 500 years of Roman rule and oppression.
+Umar permitted the Jews to once again reside within the city of Jerusalem itself.

-It has been recorded in the annals of Muslim chronicles, that at the time of the Zuhr prayers, Sophronius invited Umar to pray in the rebuilt Church of the Holy Sepulchre.
+It has been recorded in the Muslim chronicles, that at the time of the Zuhr prayers, Sophronius invited Umar to pray in the rebuilt Church of the Holy Sepulchre.
 Umar declined, fearing that accepting the invitation might endanger the church's status as a place of Christian worship, and that Muslims might break the treaty and turn the church into a mosque.
 After staying for ten days in Jerusalem, the caliph returned to Medina.